 Someone has you at their mercy.
 They could snuff you out without breaking a sweat, and there's nothing you can do to save yourself.
 Or is there?

-If you can convince your captor that you're more entertaining alive than dead, then you might be able to persuade them to stay your execution just a little longer (until you finish the story/song/art project you've just embarked upon).
-I mean, if they kill you now, they'll never hear the conclusion.
+If you can convince your captor that you're more entertaining alive than dead, then you might be able to persuade them to stay your execution just a little longer.
+The classic example is, you can't die until you finish the story/song/art project you've just embarked upon.
+I mean, if the villain kills you now, they'll never hear the conclusion.
 And you're just now starting to get to the good part...

 Anyone who attempts to stave off death by being too interesting to kill is pulling the Scheherezade Gambit.

 This trope is named for the legendary Persian queen and origin of One Thousand and One Nights, who beguiled her captor into hearing a thousand Cliffhangers in order to buy time.
 By the end of it, when she had finally run out of stories, the king who held her life in his hands had fallen in love with her and couldn't bear the thought of destroying her.

 This trope can run several ways.
 In the most tragic versions, "Scheherezade" wins only a few more minutes of life — or her request is ignored entirely and she is killed on the spot.
 Other times, as in the original, her captor decides she is worth sparing and releases her.
 A third option is that Scheherezade stalls for time long enough to escape, turn the tables on her enemy, or be rescued by The Cavalry.

 Compare Holding the Floor, Talking Your Way Out.
 Contrast Get It Over With.
 Can be related to or involve the tropes Can't Kill You, Still Need You, Sparing The Aces, and You Will Be Spared.